Structure Your Token Metadata Using JSON Schema V2

 It's essential to understand that the token metadata JSON schema V2 requires you to store metadata using a storage solution, centralized or decentralized, such as IPFS or Arweave.

 When creating a non-fungible token using the Hedera Token Service, you set the metadata value to the metadata JSON file to define your NFT, wherever it’s stored.
 This technique allows you to connect the metadata to the token created on the Hedera network.
-It's not allowed to use the "memo" or "symbol" fields on the NFT.
+The "memo" or "symbol" fields are not allowed on the NFT.

 // IPFS content identifier (CID) that points to your metadata